J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 The data was retrieved as described in the Data Retrieval section.
 Each entry contains 20 different meta-information fields.
 We decided to use the unique PubMed identification PMID to identify our documents in the vector database.
 The abstract (AB) is used to generate the word embedding to calculate similarity between documents and the question query.
 We also provide the source (SO) by concatenating it with the first author's (FAU) name.
 Additionally, we save the title (TI) and the date of publication (DP).

-We used t
-- what data used for project (medline data format)
-- when, how, where (already mentioned in Approach?)
-- metrics of data

 ### Evaluation Method

 We used three different evaluation settings.

 1. Generation of PubMed related questions and answers (QA's)

 The QA's pairs are related to the word "intelligence" in the abstract.
 We used Chat-GPT to generate both questions and answers.
 We used the answers for the same questions to compare the answers of our RAG system.
 To do that, we calculate the word embeddings of both answers and calculate the similarity.
 This is done with the Python scripts answerEmbedding.py and answerSimilarity.py from the /QA-INLPT-WS2023/evaluation folder.
 The information is stored in QAs.json, and the results are shown in Table ??.
-We also check the retrieval score and the grammar of the generated question of the RAG system.
+We also check the retrieval score the generated question of the RAG system.
+Note, we use a retrieval score threshold to filter sources with a lower retrieval score.

 2. Generated unrelated QA's